 Suggestion for Smooth smartEX Experience

 Here is a suggestion for a smooth maiden smartEX voyage.
-The system by itself cannot verify if everything is in working order but JR Central station attendants at Tokaido Shinkansen ticket gates can verify it for you.
+The EX App itself cannot verify if everything is in working order with JR East Mobile Suica, but JR Central station attendants at Tokaido Shinkansen ticket gates can verify it for you.
 Verification requires the following:

 - Successful smartEX registration